gxlzlihao/websocket-videojs/README.md

 * netbeans-7.3
 * MacOs-10.7.5

+When you run this project, you should copy the control panel and video panel to your own place.
+And run them on different servers.

 Hope you enjoy this project!
 Before you start running this project, dont forget to change the ip address in video page and control page to let them find the server.